go-vela/site/content/tour/stages.md

 A stages pipelines are designed to parallelize one-to-many sets of step tasks.

-By design all of the stages will run at the same time unless the user uses a `needs:` YAML tag to control the flow of stage executions (see example).
+By design all of the stages will run at the same time unless the user uses a `needs:` YAML key to control the flow of stage executions (see example).

 Stages will also stop executing their steps if the build fails as a whole, by default.
 In other words, if stage 1 fails, the steps that have yet to execute in stage 2 will be skipped.
 The user can declare `independent: true` for any stage to change this behavior.